EtchJetty/MEGIDOBeta/README.md

 # MEGIDO Beta
-A Homestuck-themed characterswap mod for HADES, featuring original art by [@toastie](https://twitter.com/toasttiiee).
-In extremely early alpha.
+A Homestuck-themed characterswap mod for HADES, in extremely early alpha.

 ![A screenshot of Zagreus from Hades, staring at a door with the Space Aspect from Homestuck on it, implying he can walk through and collect the reward.](docs/zagreus_space.png?raw=true "Foreshadowing dot png")